test légende © Aurélien Jamoneau

 Results

-ISO-SGDC has enabled the development of genetic markers and a protocol for genotyping them very accurately using high-throughput sequencing.
-One of the challenges was to find experimental conditions that could be adapted to the diversity of the plant species studied (difficulty of grinding depending on the structure of the tissues sampled, minimal amount of plant material sampled for protected species, more or less complex genome structures, etc.).
+ISO-SGDC has enabled the development of genetic markers and a protocol for genotyping them with high precision using high-throughput sequencing.
+One of the challenges was to identify experimental conditions suitable for the diversity of the plant species studied.

 This project is eagerly awaited by managers, particularly the South Atlantic National Botanical Conservatory (CBNSA), as part of the coordination and implementation of the national action plan for these species.